lschiweck/LLM-NPC-Agents/README.md

 - **Shared Memory**: Both NPCs remember the conversation when talking to the player
 - **Player Interruption**: Starting to speak automatically stops NPC conversations
 - **3D Spatial Audio**: Audio plays from each NPC's position in Unity
+- **Single-Speaker Turns (no “script mode”)**: Each turn is forced to be only the current speaker (no `Paul: ...
+Lisa: ...` in one message)
+- **Short Turns**: NPC-to-NPC replies are constrained to ~1–2 sentences per turn for natural pacing and fast generation

 ### Web UI Controls